rwahowa/Docker/README.md

 # Wordpress-Dev-Env-with-Docker

 Set up WordPress on Docker with Nginx and PHP 8.2 RC1 .
-Mostly Alpine images
+Mostly uses Alpine images.
+This is for use in your local computer to set up a WordPress local dev environment using Docker / Nginx/ PHP 8.2/ MariaDB.

 ## To make it work